Skip to content

 Raspberry Pi Setup

-To be performed for each robot component (four anchors and one gripper) If you purchased a fully assembled robot you do not need to do this.
+To be performed for each robot component (two anchors and one gripper) If you purchased a fully assembled robot you do not need to do this.

 For pre-imaged cards